 - Download the Parent Project Muscular Dystrophy App (iPhone or Android) to access this emergency care information right from your phone.

-- Contact us to obtain a copy of our Emergency Info Card (pictured, right) and keep this information in your wallet.
+- Contact us to obtain a copy of our Emergency Info Card, available in English (pictured, right) and Spanish, and keep this information in your wallet.